 This is an amazingly high number.
-This is almost as many P2K peaks than in the eastern USA (78) or Colorado (81), and the same as in Arizona or Oregon.
+This is more P2K peaks than in the eastern USA (78) or Colorado (81), and about the same as in Arizona or Oregon.
 Considering that the high point of the area is only 5420 feet, and most of it is very flat, this number is surprising.
 The glaciers really carved up the ranges of northern Labrador with deep gorges, exactly the kind of geologic action that produces high-prominence peaks.

 This list should be over 95% complete at this point.
 Most summits have no names, so are designated by their elevations and map sheet names.
 Most of them have probably not been climbed yet.
-There are 9 peaks on this list in the Appalachian Mountains: 6 in Quebec, 1 in New Brunswick, and 2 on the island of Newfoundland.
-The remaining 64 peaks are in Labrador.
+There are 10 peaks on this list in the greater Appalachian Mountains (south of the St. Lawrence): 7 in Quebec, 1 in New Brunswick, and 2 on the island of Newfoundland.
+Then there are 4 peaks in central Quebec, and the remainder are in Labrador.

 Many thanks go to Richard Garland, who did an incredibly impressive job of helping me research these peaks, their elevations, and their prominences.
 We both spent hours poring over the terrible online GIFs from the Toporama web site, counting unlabelled contour lines, and Richard didn't even have the advantage of GIS software to help out!
 I especially thank him for inspiring me to continue work on this after I started to lose some interest.
 See his web site below for the most complete reference for the Torngats ever assembled.